mozilla/application-services/docs/howtos/converting-a-component-to-uniffi.md

-As we've gained more experience with building components in this way, we've started to automated bindings generation and capture best practices in a tool called [UniFFI](https://mozilla.github.io/uniffi-rs/), which is the current recommended approach when [adding a new component from scratch]( ./adding-a-new-component.md).
+As we've gained more experience with building components in this way, we've started to automated bindings generation and capture best practices in a tool called [UniFFI](https://mozilla.github.io/uniffi-rs/), which is the currently recommended approach when [adding a new component from scratch]( ./adding-a-new-component.md).

 We expect that existing components will gradually be ported over to use